almadoro/react-just/docs/platforms/node.md

 # Node.js Deployment

-Run your ReactJust app using the Node.js platform adapter.
+Run your React Just app using the Node.js platform adapter.

 ## Installation